selotape/McRef/README.md

 5. see results in directory */path/to/experiment/results/${time-stamp}*

 ### Running GPhoCS with mcref enabled
-To make emit GPhoCS emit comb and clade statistics, add the following configurations to the gphocs control file:
+To make GPhoCS emit comb and clade statistics, add the following configurations to the gphocs control file:

 ```
 GENERAL-INFO-START